c3lang/c3-web/src/content/docs/Language Overview/types.md

 C3 contains a built-in variant type, which is essentially struct containing a `typeid` plus a `void*` pointer to a value.
-While it is possible to cast the `any` pointer to any pointer type, it is recommended to use the `anycast` macro or checking the type explicitly first.
+While it is possible to cast the `any` pointer to any pointer type, it is recommended to use the `anycast` macro or to check the type explicitly first.

 ```c3
 fn void main()